TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 # Collection of Custom Formats

-Below is a collection of what I regard as the most needed and commonly used Custom Formats.
+Below is a collection of what we've come to regard as the most needed and commonly used Custom Formats.
 These CFs have been collected from discussions on Discord or created with help from others.

 Special thanks to everyone that helped in the creation and testing of these Custom Formats.

 Sonarr V4+ introduces Custom Formats.
 These are much more advanced/powerful than the release profiles, although this also means a Custom Format can require more knowledge to set up or create.
-I've made 3 guides related to this.
+We've made 3 guides related to this.

-- [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to import the Custom Formats.
+- [How to import Custom Formats](/Sonarr/sonarr-import-custom-formats){:target="_blank" rel="noopener noreferrer"} - Explains how to import the Custom Formats.
-- [How to upgrade Custom Formats](/Sonarr/sonarr-how-to-update-custom-formats){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to upgrade your existing Custom Formats.
+- [How to upgrade Custom Formats](/Sonarr/sonarr-how-to-update-custom-formats){:target="_blank" rel="noopener noreferrer"} - Explains how to upgrade your existing Custom Formats.
-- [How to setup Quality Profiles](/Sonarr/sonarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"}.
-Where I will try to explain how to make the most use of Custom Formats and show some personal examples that I'm using.
-You can use these to get an idea on how to set up your own quality preferences.
+- [How to setup Quality Profiles](/Sonarr/sonarr-setup-quality-profiles){:target="_blank" rel="noopener noreferrer"} - Explains how to make the most use of Custom Formats and shows some specifics of my configuration.
+You can use these examples to get an idea of how to set up your preferences.

 !!! tip